 Clinical Trials Network Coordinating Center (CTNCC) for Lyme and other Tick-Borne Diseases at Columbia University Irving Medical Center

-In recognition of a severe unmet need, the Steven and Alexandra Cohen Foundation’s grant to Columbia University investigators establishes the first National Clinical Trials Network Coordinating Center for Lyme and other Tick-borne Diseases.
+In recognition of a severe unmet need, the Steven & Alexandra Cohen Foundation’s grant to Columbia University investigators establishes the first National Clinical Trials Network Coordinating Center for Lyme and other Tick-borne Diseases.
 Under the leadership of Dr. Brian Fallon, this Clinical Trials Coordinating Center aims to propel national research toward the goal of identifying more effective treatments for patients with Lyme and other tick-borne diseases.

 Providing oversight to ensure that the highest-quality clinical trials are undertaken, the CTN Coordinating Center at Columbia will provide funding support for pilot studies, assist investigators in protocol design and statistical research planning, establish and manage a national case registry, and create a data management system for multi-site clinical trials.
 The clinical trials network will be a powerful engine to drive large-scale clinical trials and potentially transformational early stage research.

 Our research network brings together internationally renowned investigators with expertise in Lyme and tick-borne diseases, infectious disease, neuropsychiatry, precision medicine, and clinical trials.
-The Research Network starts with a team of leading investigators, including Dr. Brian Fallon at Columbia University Irving Medical Center in New York City, Dr. John Aucott at Johns Hopkins University Medical Center in Baltimore Maryland, and Dr. Roberta DiBiasi at National Childrens Hospital in Washington D.C..
+The Research Network starts with a team of leading investigators, including Dr. Brian Fallon at Columbia University Irving Medical Center in New York City, Dr. John Aucott at Johns Hopkins University Medical Center in Baltimore Maryland, and Dr. Roberta DeBiasi at Children's National Hospital in Washington D.C..
 The research infrastructure is led by Mailman School of Public Health senior biostatistician and data system director (Martina Pavlicova, PhD and Richard Buchsbaum).
 The Coordinating Center provides expertise in the design and data management of clinical trials to its collaborating “nodes” where the research will be conducted.